taikai/webnetwork-events/README.md

 ## Developing
 Install dependencies and pull the postgres models from the database
-- don't forget to create a .env file following [.env.example](./.env.example))
+- don't forget to create a .env file following [.env.example](./.env.example)
-- don't forget to pull new modules if you change branch locally
+- don't forget to pull new models if you change branch locally

 ```shell